 Berry Yogurt Popsicle

-To get the ultimate combo of creamy and tangy, this ice cream uses full fat, Greek yogurt.
-Let these popsicle sit at room temperature before enjoying for a soft-serve consistency.
+For the ultimate combo of cream and tang, use full fat Greek yogurt.
+Let the popsicle sit at room temperature before enjoying for a soft-serve consistency.

 A good ice cream can be eaten anytime, any place.
 Even when the rain is pouring down or when the birds are falling of the roof because it is so hot.
 And – as a bonus – these icecream are fairly healthy as well.
 If you’ve been following me for a while you might have noticed that I have a love for ice cream with yoghurt.
 A good fullfat Greek yoghurt is perfect or you can use soy yoghurt if you have a dairy intolerance.